sanjivyash/Network-Simulation/README.md

             t (int): relative time at which message was received
         RETURN: None
         '''
+        # drop the packet if sender port inactive
         # self.forward set to true only if root updated
+        # self.mutate set to true only if some state variable altered

     def active(self, lan):
         '''